Strained yogurt: United Kingdom

-In March 2020, it was reported that strained yogurt makes up 28% of the value of the "natural yogurt" category in the United Kingdom.
 In the UK, strained yogurt can only be marketed as "Greek" if made in Greece.
 Strained cow-milk yogurt not made in Greece is typically sold as "Greek style" or "Greek recipe" for marketing reasons, typically at lower prices than yogurt made in Greece.
 Among "Greek style" yogurts, there is no distinction between those thickened by straining and those thickened through additives.
 However, if the yogurt contains anything other than lactic products, food enzymes and micro-organism cultures a list of ingredients is required on packaging.
-Strained yogurt with added fruit, honey, etc., and yogurt with reduced or no fat content, may be described as Greek-style.

 In September 2012, Chobani UK began to sell yogurt made in the United States as "Greek yogurt".
 FAGE, a company that manufactures yogurt in Greece and sells it in the United Kingdom, filed a passing-off claim against Chobani in the UK High Court, claiming that UK consumers understood "Greek" to refer to the country of origin (similar to "Belgian beer"); Chobani's position was that consumers understood "Greek" to refer to a preparation (similar to "French toast").
 Both companies relied on surveys to prove their point; FAGE also relied on the previous industry practice of UK yogurt makers not to label their yogurt as "Greek yogurt".
 Ultimately Mr Justice Briggs found in favor of FAGE and granted an injunction preventing Chobani from using the name "Greek yogurt".
 In February 2014, this decision was upheld on appeal.
 Greece may now seek to protect the marketing term, "Greek yogurt", across the entire EU under protected designation of origin rules.

 In May 2020, British dairy company Yeo Valley entered the market with an organic product called "Super Thick Kerned Yogurt.
 The "kerned yogurt" label was the first of its kind, coined in reference to an archaic Somerset term meaning "thickened", which is predominantly used in relation to dairy products.

 A product called "Lindahls Kvarg" was launched in the UK by Nestlé in 2018, and described as "Sweden's No. 1 Quark".
 Quark is a type of high-protein strained curd cheese widely used in Swedish cooking.
 The company Bio-tiful launched its kefir-quark blend, containing live cultures and protein.

 Since 2015, Arla has sold its own skyr product marketed as "Icelandic style yogurt".